42-Short/rust/subjects/module-04.md

     std::str::{from_utf8, Utf8Error}
 ```

-Create a **program** that reads an arbitrary binary file, and prints printable UTF-8 strings it
+Create a **program** that reads an arbitrary binary file and prints printable UTF-8 strings it finds.
-finds.

 Example: